 Influences from Agriculture

 Agriculture may has many influences on water quality depending on the types of production.
-Overuse of fertilizers are flushed into the surface waters through irrigation and canals.
+Overused fertilizer is flushed into surface waters through irrigation and canals.
 Livestock increase erosion along stream banks when fields are over grazed or animals are allowed to access the streams directly.
-Poorly managed manure also enters the surface waters polluting the waters with bacteria and nutrients.
+Poorly managed manure also enters surface waters, polluting the waters with bacteria and nutrients.

 Complete this short worksheet to see potential contaminants of your water.

-If If you answered "Yes" or "Don't Know" to any of the questions from the worksheet above, then your water is potential at risk to threaten your family's and neighbor's house and the value of your property.
-Review the surveys and factsheets below and and simple tips to see how you can be part of the solution to pollution.
+If If you answered "Yes" or "Don't Know" to any of the questions from the worksheet above, then your water is potentially at risk to threaten your family and property, as well as your neighbors.
+Review the surveys and factsheets below and simple tips to see how you can be part of the solution to pollution.